goztow/edit_has_topicreview/README.md

     git clone https://github.com/goztow/edit_has_topicreview ext/goztow/edit_has_topicreview

-Go to "ACP" > "Customise" > "Extensions" and enable the "Edit has topic review" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Topic review in edit mode" extension.

 ## Development